 Our story

-The story carries the charge of a relationship that has become a narrative asset, owned by whoever gets to tell it.
-For the speaker, being in a story is often not the same as controlling it: she may be the protagonist or a supporting character, the named author or the unnamed subject.
-The motif's deepest pressure is the gap between living through something and having it made sense of in someone else's telling.
+The story stands for a relationship that has become a narrative asset, owned by whoever gets to tell it.
+For the speaker, being in a story is rarely the same as controlling it: she may be the protagonist or a supporting character, the named author or the unnamed subject.
+The deepest pressure is the gap between living through something and having it made sense of in someone else's telling.

 Appears in 7 songs